rpc1001/sink-snitch/backend/README.md

 python app.py
 ```

-API will be at url http://localhost:5001
+API will be at url http://localhost:5001 (or http://localhost:$PORT if set)

 ## Endpoints